-- The Nominating Committee, chaired by the past president, shall have two other members to be selected from the Board of Directors at the board meeting prior to the AGM.
+- The Nominations Committee, chaired by the past president, shall have two other members to be selected from the Board of Directors at the board meeting prior to the AGM.

 - The quorum for ARTA committees shall be one half (50%) of the committee members.

-Section 9: Board of Treustees of the ARTA Benefit Plan Trust Fund
+Section 10: Board of Trustees of the ARTA Benefit Plan Trust Fund

 - The trustees shall be elected by the ARTA Board of Directors.